hopeit-git/hopeit.engine/README.md

 **hopeit.engine** for Microservices development:

-* handles communication between the services in a synchronous or asynchronous way without the need of complex infrastructure setup.
+* Handles communication between the services in a synchronous or asynchronous way without the need of complex infrastructure setup.

-* enforces best practices like API and messages schema management, testing, tracing, logging, monitoring and reusability of components.
+* Enforces best practices like API and messages schema management, testing, tracing, logging, monitoring and reusability of components.

-* allows deploying to common stack like Kubernetes on any Cloud Infrastructure Provider.
+* Allows deploying to common stack like Kubernetes on any Cloud Infrastructure Provider.
 It can also be adapted to serverless stacks.

 **hopeit.engine** for AI scenarios:

-* designed to facilitate the implementation of complex Machine Learning systems.
+* Designed to facilitate the implementation of complex Machine Learning systems.

-* enables Machine Learning scenarios providing ways to manage and store datasets and artifacts.
+* Enables Machine Learning scenarios providing ways to manage and store datasets and artifacts.

-* helps ensuring consistency between model training, testing and inference times, a common Machine Learning challenge in production systems.
+* Helps ensuring consistency between model training, testing and inference times, a common Machine Learning challenge in production systems.

-* based on Python, which gives access to numerous AI libraries and tools.
+* Based on Python, which gives access to numerous AI libraries and tools.

 **hopeit.engine** drives development speed:

-* enforced modular design ensure less duplication and zero-boilerplate code: focus development on your product or platform needs
+* Enforced modular design ensure less duplication and zero-boilerplate code: focus development on your product or platform needs

-* open-source, easy to learn and apply to new scenarios with reduced on-board times
+* Open-source, easy to learn and apply to new scenarios with reduced on-board times

 **Microservices with Data Streams**